witchcrafters/type_class/README.md

 class (Setoid a, Semigroup a) => Monoid a where identity :: a -> a

-  -- optional functions for minimally complete definition append_id :: a -> a
-  append_id a = identity a `append` a
+  -- not actually needed in this case; just here for illustration append_id :: a -> a append_id a = identity a `append` a
-  -- not actually needed in this case
-  -- just here for illustration

 instance Monoid [a] where
   identity _ = []